MHS Coronavirus (COVID-19) Response

 As we continue to care for and educate students amid the COVID-19 pandemic, President Gurt ’85 provides an update of how MHS has been working tirelessly to ensure the health, safety, and well-being of our students.

-This decision prioritizes the health, safety, and well-being of our students and staff.
-As a residential school that cares for approximately 2,000 students on campus, it is critical that we take a proactive approach to safeguarding our school community.
-MHS will explore opportunities for student-athletes to continue skill development in alignment with our school’s 2020-21 Health and Safety Plan.
+In prioritizing the health, safety, and well-being of our students and staff, MHS will not participate in 2020-21 spring sports.
+As a residential school, it is critical that we take a proactive approach to safeguarding our school community.
+MHS will explore opportunities for student-athletes to continue skill development in alignment with our school’s Health and Safety Plan.

 We look forward to 2020-21 and our important role in continuing to serve our students and their families during the pandemic, which has affected low-income families especially hard, using these guiding principles and comprehensive health and safety measures.